How to Manage an Employee Whose Performance Is a Challenge?

-Regarding leave time, some organizations post time granted on an internal calendar and employees are informed about the coverage necessary.
+Regarding leave time, some organizations post time granted on an internal calendar and the employees are informed about the coverage necessary.
 If they apply for time off that is already allotted to another employee, they must either get coverage themselves or make a case for why they should have the time in addition to the employee for whom you have already approved time off.

-I hate to institute any systems or rules for the many if only one person is at fault.
+Don't institute any systems or rules for the many if only one person is at fault.
 So, your best path to implementation of any new idea is to involve your team in creating something that they want or need.

 Additionally, you need to establish the expectation that time that is requested that would affect coverage or another employee's time off, is usually time allotted for an unplanned event, such as a funeral.